Below is a checklist of the documents required for a completed application:

 - If you are applying for the MS in Taxation and are currently a CPA, CMA, or have been admitted to the bar, you may request a waiver of the GMAT or GRE.

-Mailing Address: Materials should be sent to the Office of Graduate Admission at the campus to which you are applying.
+Mailing Address: Regardless of the campus you applying to, materials should be sent to the Office of Graduate Admission at the following location:

 Graduate Admission Office

 Graduate Application Processing Center

 Office of Graduate Admission (Westchester campus)

 Pace University is committed to achieving full equal opportunity in all aspects of university life.
 Pursuant to this commitment, Pace University does not discriminate on the basis of gender, race, age, ethnicity, marital or domestic partnership status, national origin, sexual orientation, religion, disability, or veteran status.